How to Build Self-Esteem in Kids Who Struggle Academically

 ✅ Try: “You are so creative.
 That story you told me was better than half the books I’ve read.”

-Why it works: Identifying and affirming non-academic strengths helps your child develop a balanced, confident identity.
+Why it works: Identifying and affirming non-academic strengths helps your child develop a balanced and confident identity.

 3. Avoid Comparisons Like the Plague